Sunday, July 5, 2026

 I gave the examples of "a neural network mining some pile of data, or even a chess program [i.e., that could regularly beat the best human players], or voice-enabled phone," all of which were around by 2010.
 Facial recognition and machine translation of natural language were also widely available at the time, although current versions work better, as one would hope.

 The mechanisms behind the current generation of AI have their roots in research into connectionism in the late 1980s, which is generally considered the second wave of research into computing based on neural networks, the first having run from the 1940s through the 1960s.
-The general idea of machines mimicking human behavior is ancient, but in the context of modern computers it goes back to Turing's 1950 paper Computing Machinery and Intelligence, which introduced the idea of the "imitation game," which we now call the "Turing test."
+The general idea of machines mimicking human behavior is ancient, but in the context of modern computers it goes back to Turing's 1950 paper Computing Machinery and Intelligence, which introduced the idea of the "imitation game," which we now call the "Turing test," for better or worse.
 Systems that people took for human and communicated with accordingly first appeared in the late 1960s and early 1970s and more have appeared in the years since.

 So it's natural to have a certain sense of "Wait, now everybody thinks we have AI?" but on the other hand it doesn't seem surprising at all, because something significant did happen when ChatGPT came out.
 LLM-based systems are simply much better at conversing in natural language than anything that came before.